Chicken masala is big on homestyle chicken curry flavours. But with that wonderful Indian restaurant gravy. Homestyle meets restaurant cooking.

 There’s a lot more cilantro than the original as well.
 I wanted something bright against the sauce.
 Something to really wake up the taste buds.
 But I didn’t want to stray too far from the original.
 Cilantro fixed it up nicely.

 What changes is how the ingredients come together.
 Makes the dish completely different.
 Chicken masala – done restaurant style.
+You can read more about the techniques in this nearly restaurant style primer.

 They could serve you this in an Indian restaurant